 Containment

-Whenever possible, the incident handler/designated 3rd party IT specialist will perform a network quarantine at the time of a reported/suspected incident and/or instruct the system administrator to unplug the network cable of the suspected machine.
+Whenever possible, the Incident Handler/designated 3rd party IT specialist will perform a network quarantine at the time of a reported/suspected incident and/or instruct the system administrator to unplug the network cable of the suspected machine.

-The incident handler/ designated 3rd party IT will quarantine potentially compromised host(s) at the time of containment and promptly reach out to the system administrator or system owner to create a plan to contain the incident.
-Note that the incident handler may quarantine/notify additional hosts based on suspicious behavior pending verification.
-In cases where the impact of system downtime is very high, the incident handler will work with system administrators to determine the level of account privilege and eliminate their access safely.
+The Incident Handler/ designated 3rd party IT will quarantine potentially compromised host(s) at the time of containment and promptly reach out to the system administrator or system owner to create a plan to contain the incident.
+Note that the Incident Handler may quarantine/notify additional hosts based on suspicious behavior pending verification.
+In cases where the impact of system downtime is very high, the Incident Handler will work with system administrators to determine the level of account privilege and eliminate their access safely.

 All user privileges will be suspended immediately after the originating UID is determined until such a time that future risks are non- existent.

-Once a threat is verified, the incident handler will notify the Executive Director and staff and continue to remediation priority 2 (Data Collection/Recovery) and proceed sequentially through all remaining priorities.
+Once a threat is verified, the Incident Handler will notify the Executive Director and staff and continue to remediation priority 2 (Data Collection/Recovery) and proceed sequentially through all remaining priorities.

-Once a threat is ruled non-existent, the incident handler will reinstate user privileges and continue to remediation priority 5 (Reporting) and proceed sequentially through all remaining priorities.
+Once a threat is ruled non-existent, the Incident Handler will reinstate user privileges and continue to remediation priority 5 (Reporting) and proceed sequentially through all remaining priorities.

 Data Collection/Recovery

-The incident handler will collect data from the third-party service providers to quickly assess the scope of the incident, including:
+The Incident Handler will collect data from the third-party service providers to quickly assess the scope of the incident, including:

 Preliminary list of compromised systems and/or services